deepanshu2207/real_estate_project/README.md

-This is a price prediction project for houses in bangaluru.
+This is a price prediction project for houses in bengaluru.